CESARBR/opencensus-go/exporter/graphite/Readme.md

 # Graphite Exporter for Go

 Getting your data into Graphite is very flexible.
-There are three main methods for sending data to Graphite: Plaintext, Pickle, and AMQP.

 Graphite is a real-time graphing system that stores numeric time-series data and renders graphs of the received data on demand.
-The format to feed data into Graphite in Plaintext is `<metric path> <metric value> <metric timestamp>`.

-  - `metric_path` is the metric namespace.
-  - `value` is the value of the metric at a given time.
-  - `timestamp` is the number of seconds since unix epoch time and the time in which the data is received on Graphite.

 ## Options for the Graphite exporter